Learn something new every day

 Base excision repair is a mechanism in the cell cycle that allows for repairs to the DNA when base pairs are damaged.
 The damage creates a small lesion that may lead to problems in the future, and the body relies on base excision repair to address DNA errors before they multiply.
 If a lesion is larger, it requires a nucleotide excision repair; this occurs when the variation in the DNA is large enough to pull the helix out of shape.

-In a base excision repair, an enzyme called DNA glycosylase cuts out the damaged base pair.
+In this process, an enzyme called DNA glycosylase cuts out the damaged base pair.
 DNA follows some very specific patterns, and the body can recognize a base that doesn't belong because it contains incorrect bases or bases out of order.
 After the excision, there is a small gap in the DNA that must be filled in through the actions of DNA ligase and DNA polymerase, two additional enzymes.

 The enzymes involved can vary by species.
 In all cases, the cell is able to recognize the problem with the DNA and can dispatch appropriate enzymes to make a repair.
 The base excision repair could be compared to that of a knitter who notices a wrong stitch.
 Rather than throwing out his knitting and giving up, he can carefully take out the stitch and correct it to restore the project so he can continue working on it.
 As with knitting, there are several ways to repair the problem, depending on the species and the type of error.